gregwebs/blog/content/blog/go-error-codes.md

 Using the type `errcode.UserCode` as the return type ensures that if there is an error it will have all the information we need for the client.

-For some projects, and in some cases, this may be too strong coupling of DB code to the user response.
+This isn't the best example because DB code should probably be pushed down to the DB layer.
+A strictly DB layer usually wouldn't generate error codes.
+Error code abstraction shines when handlers are more complicated, calling into other services, and when there are re-use points of handler code.

+Error codes can be pushed down to lower levels.
+However, higher levels may still need to translate them to different error codes for their needs.

-This is just a simple example and it is up to each project to define where abstractions are and what level is apropriate for attaching information to be used in a client response.
+It is up to each project to define where abstractions are and what level is apropriate for attaching information to be used in a client response.
 In any approach [github.com/gregwebs/errcode](https://github.com/gregwebs/errcode) can be valuable to be able to abstract out handler code and to test handler code without having to create an HTTP life cycle.